 The price paid is severe, as reality will not be kind to a wimp.
 The rules for success will not bend to accommodate the sensitive and the unprepared.
 These children will inevitably feel as if life is not giving them the deal they deserve; that more should come their way with little effort.
 Why?
 Because we train them to think this way.

-As some millennials now enter the work force, employers and consumers see the effects of these false lessons.
-They quit the moment things don’t go their way, expect to check their cell phone any time they want and can’t comprehend digging into goals that are years away.
+As some millennials now enter the workforce, employers and consumers see the effects of these false lessons.
+They quit the moment things don’t go their way, expect to check their cell phone any time they want, and can’t comprehend digging into goals that are years away.
 Companies are scrambling to set up training programs to prepare these millennials for the reality of work, with limited success.

 Who Do We Blame?

 Do we blame the youth?
 No, this is not their fault.
-I see these amazing, intelligent and capable adolescents struggling in a world where we have adopted family habits that destroy their drive, their sense of confidence and their resilience.
-We consistently protect them from the consequences of their choices, and expect them to learn from our lectures rather than from reality, which fails…repeatedly.
+I see these amazing, intelligent, and capable adolescents struggling in a world where we have adopted family habits that destroy their drive, their sense of confidence, and their resilience.
+We consistently protect them from the consequences of their choices and expect them to learn from our lectures rather than from reality, which fails…repeatedly.
 It’s not their fault that they have not been prepared for reality.

 So perhaps we should blame you, mom and dad?
 No, it’s not your fault either.
-You have been exposed to an inconceivable amount of change, as progress and information comes at you at light speed.
+You have been exposed to an inconceivable amount of change, as progress and information coming at you at light speed.
 And, much of this information is simply false, based on trends with little substance or proven research.
 Yet, it’s packaged in bright lights, with much public attention and energy…so who wouldn’t believe it?

-So, do we blame our society or our culture or our leaders?
+So, do we blame our society or our culture, or our leaders?
 The media?
 The Internet, with endless blogs and opinions?
 No.

 Let’s Abandon Blame & Focus on Preparation for Reality

 The key is that we must turn our attention away from factors that are beyond our reach, and turn toward those within our immediate grasp.
 Where do we have the power to make a difference?
 For most, this comes with a long, hard look in the mirror and a realization that you are the force shaping your children’s destiny.
 It doesn’t matter what has shaped your view up to this point.
-It only matters whether this perspective is generating strength, confidence and resilience in your children.
-If not, then it’s time for change.
-In next week’s article, I will offer my top five shifts that you can make immediately to shape a healthier, stronger and more resilient family.
+It only matters whether this perspective is generating strength, confidence, and resilience in your children.
+If not, then it’s time for a change.
+In next week’s article, I will offer my top five shifts that you can make immediately to shape a healthier, stronger, and more resilient family.